marcohern/dimages/README.md

 ];
 ```
 **densities**: A list of densities in inches per pixel.
 This will used to calculate the size
 of any image requested with the specified density.
+You can add new density multipliers if you
+like.

 **profiles**: A list of image sizes in pixels.
 It is the size of the image if the density was
 equal to 1 (mdpi).
 Sizes are calculated by multiplying the specified density with each dimension
 of the specified profile.
+In principle, you will be adding more profiles as your app requires.

 Examples:
 ```bash